No-Upfront Website Development

 Outcome:

-"As a bootstrapped startup, avoiding upfront risk was essential.
+"Avoiding upfront risk was essential.
 This model let us validate our web presence before committing funds."

 Case 3